Long before we started this journey Russ was concerned about getting stuck with our Land Rover for just this reason.

 InReach SOS responds.
 The Arusha mechanic can’t send help, we’re too far!
 Darn!
 Right about that time a friendly face appears.
 The farmer.
 He greets us, “Jambo!”
 He speaks no English.
 Russ takes him around the Landy to show him the problem.
 Our new friend nods his head, says something in Swahili and makes a phone call.
 “Mechanic,” he says hanging up with a grin on his face.

 The sun is going down over the hill to the west.
 I start looking where we can spend the night.
 Russ says there’s no way we can open the rooftop on the road.

 The village mechanic and a couple of helpers arrive in an old Land Rover.
 We like this guy already.
 His English is broken, but good enough to communicate.
 He gets right on it.
-Before it’s totally dark the first fix attempt the connector isn’t going to work.
+Before it’s totally dark we realize the first connector fix attempt isn’t going to work.
 The old spare shock Russ pulls out of our spare parts box is flat.
 Strike two!

 As darkness closes in we’re bumping along in tow.
 The only brake is the hand brake!
 Yes, a bit nerve wracking.
 After about two kilometers.
 Our new mechanic unties the tow rope!
 Now what?
 It’s downhill from here.
 Better if we go it alone.
 With one of the helpers holding on the outside we start coasting down the hill.
 “Slow down!”
 He keeps shouting.
 Russ controls our decent speed with the hand brake.
 It starts to smell hot.
 A curve and a steeper decline.
 Then round the corner and we’re in the village.
 We coast in under a tree outside the mechanic’s house and come to a stop.